-On the 202.F.1 changes (including, but not limited to): companies, agencies, institutions, and persons that own or operate emergency engines or prime (non-emergency) engines rated greater than 50 brake horsepower and powered by diesel fuel will need to obtain an APCD Permit to Operate for such engines.
+On the 202.F.1 changes (including, but not limited to): companies, agencies, institutions, and persons that own or operate emergency engines rated greater than 50 brake horsepower or prime (non-emergency) engines rated greater than 50 and less than 100 brake horsepower and powered by diesel fuel will need to obtain an APCD Permit to Operate for such engines.
 Due to their current exempt status, the APCD does not know precisely the number of these engines.
-However, based on a survey and other records, we believe that there are about 300 engines that will become subject to permitting.
+However, based on a survey and other records, we believe that there are about 300 engines (at 93 facilities) that will become subject to permitting.
 With regard to the other clarification text changes, no currently exempt sources are expected to be affected.

 The types of businesses and agencies owning or operating compression ignition engines include, but are not limited to, U.S. military installations, communication companies, city maintenance and operation divisions, oil and gas processing and production facilities (including platforms and pumping stations), mineral processing facilities, rental agencies, wastewater treatment facilities, airports, electronic device manufacturers, retailers, golf courses, hospitals, schools, retirement homes, and convalescent homes.
 Persons, including, but not limited to, individuals with large residential mansions and/or recreational equipment, may also own and operate compression ignition engines that will require permits due to this rulemaking action.
+Due to their currently exempt status, this rule revision will not affect agricultural sources that have actual emissions less than 50 tons per year of any pollutant.
+Before permits may be required for such engines, the APCD Board must hold a hearing and make additional findings of necessity.